Girls Empowerment

 We believe that today's girls are tomorrow's leaders.
 Through our Girls Dare to Lead program, we're ensuring that girls are able to step forward and take up their rightful place in the world as capable, ambitious and bold leaders alongside men.
 We want a world where people of every gender can pursue their dreams without bias or other barriers holding them back.
 Where girls grow up to be confident, resilient leaders.
 We are driven by the belief our society and economy would be better if women and girls were valued as equal to men and boys.

-Championing Girl's Leadership
+Championing Girls' Leadership & Education

 The success of every nation depends on equal representation.
 We are working to break down inequalities and create a world inside and outside the classroom that welcomes and nurtures young women’s contributions and leadership.
 Our Girls Dare to Lead program runs as bootcamp meetings, in-school and after-school girls’ clubs.
 This program was developed to teach girls to build confidence and strong support networks, increase knowledge around reproductive health, empower girls with skills to create wealth and develop their decision-making skills.